 Ottawa Real Estate Board

-The average price of a residential-class property in Ottawa was $725,970 last month, up 26 per cent from a year earlier but below the year-to-date average of more than $734,000.
+The average residential-class property changed hands for about $802,000 last month, the city's real estate board said, up eight per cent from a year earlier but down more than $25,000 from April.